Joseph Marryat (1757–1824): Slavery and business interests

 In the mid-1780s Marryat migrated to Grenada and lived there until 1791, when he returned to London.
 Becoming prosperous as a merchant, he invested in West Indian plantations and became an absentee slaveowner in Jamaica, St. Lucia, Trinidad, and Grenada.
 While in Grenada, Marryat had an illegitimate daughter named Ann by a slave woman, both of whom he freed before leaving the island.
 Ann Marryat later became a slave owner herself, receiving over £500 compensation on freeing her 13 slaves in 1837.
-Slavery ended throughout the British West Indies in 1834 so the date of 1837 doesn't make any sense.

 An ardent opponent of abolitionism, Marryat initially supported the maintenance of the Atlantic slave trade and in February 1807, as agent for Trinidad, petitioned the House of Commons against a ban.
 However, after the trade's abolition in May 1807, and now an MP, he supported Henry Brougham's 1810 and 1811 motions for measures to suppress the foreign slave trade, while remaining a firm supporter of slave ownership and using his position in Parliament to promote the interests of West Indian sugar producers.
 He contested William Wilberforce's proposed registry of slaves, arguing that enforced abolition would "ruin the West Indian colonies".
 He also engaged in polemic debate by issuing pamphlets and lobbying his peers as a prominent member of the London Society of West India Planters and Merchants.

 His 1818 pamphlet entitled ‘More thoughts still on the state of the West India Colonies and the proceedings on the African Institution with observations on the speech of James Stephen Esq.’ inspired George Cruikshank's infamous satirical print The New Union Club, described as "one of the most racist and most complex prints of the 19th century."

 Marryat, also a shipowner, helped to develop the London Dock Company, and served as chair of Lloyd's from 1811 until his death.
 He joined the London bank of Sir Charles Price, based at 1 Mansion House Street in the City of London.
 It became known as Marryat, Kay, Price and Coleman once he became head of the firm in the 1820s.